Hexlant/xplorer-simple-wallet/README.md

 ## How to Use

-1. cd simple-wallet
-2. yarn install
+1. yarn install
-3. yarn start
+2. yarn start

 ## Build